IOPConnect

 • Enjoy free IOP membership for your training year

-We will continue to be in contact following your scholarship year and as you become an Early Career Teacher with emails about continuing professional development (CPD) events for early career teachers and relevant resources.
+Following your scholarship year and as you become an early career teacher, we will continue to be in contact with emails about CPD events for early career teachers and featuring relevant resources.

 Back to top

-Take a look at the short film from our recent scholar masterclass, held at the National Space Centre in Leicester.
-You will hear more about the scholarship programme and how some of our scholars have benefitted from it themselves.
+A short film from our recent scholar masterclass, held at the National Space Centre in Leicester.
+You will learn more about the scholarship programme and what it has to offer during your training year as well as hear about why teaching physics is a fantastic career choice.

 Thumbnail for embedded video